temporalio/documentation/docs/tctl/admin/db/clean.md

 #### `--db_address value`

-Persistence address for the Database.
+Persistence address for the database.

 Default: 127.0.0.1